SwannSG/cheatsheets/mongoose.md

 ### More on Mongoose Schemas

-Each key (or field) in the Schema can have additional meta information associated with it.
+Each key (or field, or path) in the Schema can have additional meta information associated with it.
 - name of the field
 - object which describes the field